Tashae96/Tashae96/README.md

 This is my first project, a login form.
 👩‍💻 I am currently learning Html and Css
-I would appreciate help on J
+I would appreciate help on JS

 ☎️Contact me: tashakalira@outlook.com
               on X @foxalpha96